gotham13/Vivaldi-SpeedDial-Thumbnail-Fetcher/README.md

 ## CONFIGURATION
 * pip install -r requirements.txt
 * change the values of the following varialbles in thumb_fetcher.py
+* Also change the values of selection and skip according to need

 | Name | Description | Path |
 |------|-------------|---------|